aayushi12/Sleep_Net/README.md

 # Sleep_Net
-Identifying sleep stage using EEG raw signals and their corresponding spectrograms
+Course project - Deep Learning (Master's in Data Science and Society at Tilburg University) Identifying sleep stage using EEG raw signals and their corresponding spectrograms.